-Core courses are those that are common to all College of Business and Management degree programs, and are required of all majors.
+Core courses are those that are required of all majors.
 Four of the Core Courses are also Foundation Courses.
 Please check the course descriptions in the catalog for course prerequisites.

-ACTG 201 Introduction to Financial Accounting 3 cr
+ACTG 202 Introduction to Financial Accounting 3 (Introduction to Managerial Accounting 3)

-ACTG 202 Introduction to Managerial Accounting 3 cr.
+· ·

-BLAW 285 The Legal Environment of Business 3 cr
+BLAW 285 The Legal Environment of Business 3 cr.

-ECON 215 Principles of Macroeconomics 3 cr
+ECON 215 Principles of Macroeconomics 3 cr.

-ECON 217 Principles of Microeconomics 3 cr
+ECON 217 Principles of Microeconomics 3 cr.

-ABF 350 Management Information Systems 3 cr
+ABF 350 Management Information Systems 3 of cr.

-FINA 360 Principles of Financial Management I. 3 cr
+FINA 360 Principles of Financial Management I .
+3 cr.

-MNGT 370 Principles of Management 3 cr
+MNGT 370 Principles of Management 3 of cr.

-MKTG 350 Principles of Marketing 3 cr
+MKTG 350 Principles of Marketing 3 of cr.

-MNGT 368 Business Statistics 3 cr
+MNGT 368 Business Statistics 3 cr.

 MNGT 377 Production/Operations Management 3 cr.

-MNGT 379 Operations Research 3 cr
+MNGT 379 Operations Research 3 of cr.

-Total Hours for Core Courses3 6 cr.
+Total Hours for Core Courses 36 c :r.